 "Hey Tommy!
 How's your first day of teaching going?
 I've already got a couple girls down at the café gushing about how 'hot' the new science teacher is."

 "I'm sure.
-Well, I'm glad you're doing alright.
-I've got to go deal with the lunchtime crowd.
+Anyway, I just wanted to check in; I've got to go deal with the lunchtime crowd.
 Are you going to stop by after school?
 I'll keep the girls away from you."

 "Ha ha.
 No, I was going to head over to the museum outside of town.
 I'm pretty sure the time will come soon."